da2so/da2so.github.io/_posts/2020-08-11-Meaningful_Perturbation.md

 <span style="color:#5256BC">First, generalization for the mask</span>

 This means not relying on the details of a singly-learned mask <span style="color:DodgerBlue">$m$</span>.
 Hence, we reformulate the problem to apply the mask <span style="color:DodgerBlue">$m$</span> stochastically, up to small random jitter.

 <span style="color:#5256BC">Second, Total Variation (TV) regularization and upsampling</span>

 By uisng TV regularization and upsampling mask, we can encourage the result to have a simple, regular structure which can not be co-adapted to artifacts.

-witch these two modifications, the final objective function is follows:
+With these two modifications, the final objective function is follows:

 <span style="color:DodgerBlue">\\[min_{m \in [0,1]^\Lambda} \lambda_1 \Vert 1-m \Vert_1 + \lambda_2 \sum_u \Vert \bigtriangledown m(u) \Vert^\beta_\beta + \mathbb{E}_\tau \[ f_c(\Phi (x( \cdot -\tau), m)) \] \\] </span>